 - 14. More Men Listen to Podcasts

-- 15. Podcasting Is More Popular Among Older Listeners
+- 15. Podcasting Is More Popular Among Younger Listeners

 - 18. Live Radio Is Still Much More Popular